mkonicek/coding-time/content/blog/breaking-silos/index.md

 slug: /breaking-silos
 ---

-You might be familiar with the following:
+You might be familiar with the following situation:

 - At your company you have separate Slack channels:
   `#ios-engineering`, `#android-engineering`.